Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 Create `sat bootprep` configuration file (`fmn_bootprep.yaml`) for FMN as below.

-**Note:** Ensure that the `fmn_bootprep.yaml` configuration file is updated with the official released versions before proceeding.
+**Note:** Ensure that the `fmn_bootprep.yaml` configuration file is updated with the official CSM released versions and the appropriate commits on playbooks before proceeding.

 For Example: